pubnub/pubnub-mcp-server/resources/sdk_docs/dart_channel-groups.md

 ## Get subscribed channel groups

-Returns all subscribed channel groups as Set<String>.
+Returns all subscribed channel groups in a Set<String>.

 ### Method(s)

-Get by inspecting this Subscription property:
+Get Subscribed Channel Groups is accomplished by inspecting the following property in the Dart SDK:

 ```
 `1// property of `Subscription` class